 When the huts were excavated an array of interesting finds came to light.
 There were bones of deer, sheep, cattle, and pigs, plus vast amounts of shellfish and fish.
-The presence of reed deer bones suggests that there was a large area of forest in the region, something that may be hard to imagine when you visit the largely treeless Isles today.
-Aside from meat and seafood, deposits of grain suggests that inhabitants ate a varied diet.
+The presence of red deer bones suggests that there was a large area of forest in the region, something that may be hard to imagine when you visit the largely treeless Isles today.
+Aside from meat and seafood, deposits of grain suggest that inhabitants ate a varied diet.

 Other finds help us piece together what type of life these people led.
 Several pieces of bone combs were found, held together with iron rivets.

 The houses were created by digging down below ground level to create an earthen foundation, then strengthening the hut perimeter with a dual layer of drystone walling.
 The space between the stone 'skins' was then filled with rubble, clay, turf, and sand, rather like a modern cavity wall insulation process.

 After a full archaeological investigation had been carried out, the huts were covered over with sand once more, to preserve the structures.
 Finds from the huts were then put on display in the small museum in Breaclete, the main settlement on Great Bernera.

 In 1998 a replica hut was built, slightly inland from the actual village location.
 This hut is as close to a perfect reconstruction of an original dwelling as we can get.
 Unfortunately, the archaeological investigation of the huts could not tell us how the houses were roofed, or with what material.

 So the replica hut is made with a thatched roof, in a style known to have been used throughout the Western Isles, such as at the Arnol Blackhouse and Garenin Iron Age village on Lewis.
 It seemed unlikely that each of the circular parts of the figure eight would have a separate roof, so the replica is made with a single roof covering both parts of the structure.